jryano123/Active-Directory-Homelab/README.md

 <a href="https://www.linkedin.com/in/john-rey-yano-8180b937a/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Objective

-I'm a computer science graduate I like learning by building things hands-on, whether that's setting up home lab environments, working through challenges, or documenting projects like this one.
-This repo covers one of those projects: setting up a small Active Directory environment from scratch.
+I'm a Computer Science graduate interested in an IT Career.
+I enjoy learning through hands-on projects, home lab environments, and practical troubleshooting.
+This project demonstrates my experience building a small Active Directory environment from scratch, including configuring a domain controller, creating users and organizational units, managing security groups, and implementing Group Policy.

+## Project Overview
+This project involved building a small Windows Active Directory environment in a virtualized lab.

+The environment consists of a Windows Server domain controller and a Windows client machine.
+The domain controller was configured with Active Directory Domain Services (AD DS) and DNS, while the client machine was configured and joined to the domain.

+After establishing the domain environment, I created organizational units, departments, user accounts, and security groups.
+I also configured Group Policy Objects (GPOs), linked them to the appropriate OUs, and verified that the policies were correctly applied.

 # Skills

 **Environment Setup**
-- VMware Workstation Pro & Virtual Machine Setup
+- Oracle Virtual Box & Virtual Machine Setup
 - Windows OS Installation & Configuration
 - Active Directory Domain Services (AD DS)
 - Domain Controller (DC01) Configuration